-- Ensuring that all Housing Association properties are risk assessed to comply with the requirements of HSE L8, Legionnaires ' disease The Control of Legionella Bacteria in Water Systems. - Ensuring a suitable operations manual is prepared for each water system (Log Book). - Ensuring that all recommendations detailed in the risk assessment are carried out, with remedial action being recorded in the Log Book. - Ensuring that all inspections, cleaning and temperature checks are conducted to comply with Table 2.1 of HSG274 Part 2, Legionnaires ' disease The Control of Legionella Bacteria in hot and cold water systems.
+- Ensuring that all Housing Association properties are risk assessed to comply with the requirements of HSE L8, Legionnaires 'disease The Control of Legionella Bacteria in Water Systems. - Ensuring a suitable operations manual is prepared for each water system (Log Book). - Ensuring that all recommendations detailed in the risk assessment are carried out, with remedial action being recorded in the Log Book. - Ensuring that all inspections, cleaning and temperature checks are conducted to comply with Table 2.1 of HSG274 Part 2, Legionnaires 'disease The Control of Legionella Bacteria in hot and cold water systems.
 All inspections, temperature checks, cleaning and flushing regimes should be recorded in the Log Book. - Ensuring that when temperature checks are undertaken, the thermometer used has been calibrated and the calibration certificates are in date and available for inspection.
 For most domestic hot and cold water systems, checking temperature is the most reliable way of ensuring the risk of exposure to Legionella bacteria is minimised.
-Cold water must be stored and delivered at a temperature of 20°C within 2 minutes of running, hot water output from outlets must reach a temperature of 50°C within 1 minute of running. - Ensuring that Organisations such as water treatment companies, maintenance contractors, consultants and in-house tradesmen are competent and suitably trained and have the resources (tools, equipment and hardware) to undertake their duties in a safe and adequate manner. - Relevant documentation such as Job Method Statements, Safe Systems of Work, Work Permits, Job Risk Assessments and COSHH Assessment are provided and placed on record. - Ensuring that there are designated persons to carry out all maintenance operations, inspections, checks and remedial actions. - Ensuring that responsibilities and effective lines of communication are properly established and clearly laid down for individuals and Organisations who carry out work on the water system, whether or not they are under the control of the Organisation.
+Cold water must be stored and delivered at a temperature of 20°C within 2 minutes of running, hot water output from outlets must reach a temperature of 50°C within 1 minute of running. - Ensuring that Organisations such as water treatment companies, maintenance contractors, consultants and in-house tradesmen are competent and suitably trained and have the resources (tools, equipment and hardware) to undertake their duties in a safe and adequate manner. - Relevant documentation such as Job Method Statements, Safe Systems of Work, Work Permits, Job Risk Assessments and COSHH Assessment are provided and placed on record. - Ensuring that there are designated persons to carry out all maintenance operations, inspections, checks and remedial actions.

-LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION N 8.14 REVISION 2 DATE Sept 2023 PAGES 11 ASPECT TOPIC SPECIFIC GUIDANCE - Water Systems and Legionella
+LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION 8.14 REVISION 3 DATE Aug 2024 PAGES 11 ASPECT TOPIC SPECIFIC GUIDANCE - Water Systems and Legionella